OmarAbdelaziz7/Nadafa/README.md

 - ✅ Updated information is reflected in responses
 - ✅ Email changes are handled properly

+#### Account Deletion
+- ✅ Account deletion requires authentication
+- ✅ Password verification is required
+- ✅ Deletion confirmation is mandatory
+- ✅ Deleted accounts cannot be accessed
+- ✅ All related data is permanently removed

 #### Role-Based Access
 - ✅ Users can access user-specific endpoints
 - ✅ Factories can access factory-specific endpoints